Kilich Khan: Biography

 It was in 1655 that Kilich Khan undertook a pilgrimage to Mecca.
 But on his way there he stopped off in Hindustan to present himself before Mughal Emperor Shah Jahan.
 The Mughal Emperor bestowed on Kilich Khan a Khilat or dress of honour and promised him that after he returned from Mecca he could take up a post on his personal staff.

-Aurangzeb was trained by him.
-Under his command, Aurangzeb conquered central India and south India.
-He was Chief Commander of Aurangzeb's Army when Golconda was conquered.